35 Best Businesses To Start With 5k [Start Today]

 27. Computer Repairing

-Requirements: Knowledge of hardware and software, strong technical computer skills, and effective communication.
+Requirements: Solid knowledge of both hardware and software, strong technical skills, and the ability to explain things clearly to clients.

 Expected Income: $57,910 per year